Pasture Tunnel Moth

 This Caterpillar is off-white with a dark brown head and thorax.
 It is long and thin, with a length of about 3 cms.
-It makes a vertical tunnel in the ground where it hides by day.
-It emerges at night to feed.
-It is a pest on pastures because in large numbers they are inclined to kill the plants there.
+It makes a vertical tunnel in the ground where it hides by day, and emerges at night to cut off leaves and drag them into its tunnel.
+It seems to prefer to feed on plants in POACEAE, including

 The adult moths are shiny white, with the males having a variable fragmented dark streak along each forewing costa.
 The moths have a wingspan of about 2.5 cms.

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae)